|

 - PATIENCE:

-One of the seven Christian virtue names, derived from the vocabulary word,
+A Christian virtue name, derived from the English vocabulary word, patience,

 considered it virtuous "to suffer" misfortune and persecution